raajthakur1/Thakur-Raaj-Portfolio/docs/courses/ap_networking/cli.md

 |`rmdir`|Permanently removes specified directories|

 ## Ubuntu CLI Tutorial {.collapsible}
+After learning about essential Linux & MacOS CLI commands, we practiced using them in an Ubuntu VM to get familiar with both the commands and using Ubuntu.

+Following [this Ubuntu tutorial made by Canonical](https://ubuntu.com/tutorials/command-line-for-beginners#4-creating-folders-and-files), I practiced using the command line in Ubuntu.
+I used commands like `ls`, `cd`, `rm`, `touch`, `cp`, and a couple more.

 ## Map the Maze Part II {.collapsible}
 This activity was completed mostly within the Ubuntu VM and involved creating files and directories, editing them with `nano`, and transferring files between the host and VM.